-Scout leaders have the opportunity to work with boys and their families, improving the community throught fun-filled activities that teach values of the Scout Oath and Law.
+Scout leaders have the opportunity to work with kids and their families, improving the community through fun-filled activities that teach values of the Scout Oath and Law.
 By serving as a leader you can help make a positive difference in the kind of adults Scouts grow into.

 Many tools, resources, and trainings are available to assist volunteers in becoming effective leaders and enjoy their experience.

 Join Cub Scouts any time!
 Find a Cub Scout pack in your area by visiting www.adventureiscalling.org.
 To contact someone